-- 2.8 The 2016 Regulations transposed certain EU rail directives into domestic law.
-They apply to the allocation of capacity and entitlements to access, the levying of charges, and provide for open access for all types of rail freight services. - 2.9 The 2016 Regulations provide for a right of appeal to ORR for any applicant that feels aggrieved and considers it has been wrongly denied access to a facility or service, or that the terms for obtaining access are unreasonable or discriminatory.
+- 2.8 The 2016 Regulations apply to the allocation of capacity and entitlements to access, the levying of charges, and provide for open access for all types of rail freight services. - 2.9 The 2016 Regulations provide for a right of appeal to ORR for any applicant that feels aggrieved and considers it has been wrongly denied access to a facility or service, or that the terms for obtaining access are unreasonable or discriminatory.
 Appeals can also be brought against an infrastructure manager's charging system, or charging matters associated with access to unregulated facilities/services.